wp-media/imagify-plugin/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Bug Fix
+ * Fix PHP Notice: Undefined offset: 1 in ../inc/functions/formatting.php on line 16

 = 1.0.2 =
 * Interface
  * Add error descriptions on the Bulk Optimization results
+ * Add a notice to switch to the list view in the media library page

 = 1.0.1 =
 * Interface